Note: updated 15 July 2020

 In Scotland, SBBS is cumulative, so takes in to account the value of all properties owned.
 If someone owns multiple properties, and has a cumulative RV below £15,000, they will receive 100% rates relief on each property.
 For properties with a cumulative RV of £15,001-18,000, a 25% discount is applied to each property.
 For properties with a cumulative rateable value between £18,001 and £35,000, a 25% discount is applied to each individual property with a rateable value not exceeding £18,000.
 Ratepayers can save a maximum of £7,470 in 2020-21 using SBBS.

 What this means in practice

 It’s important to re-emphasise here that the £10,000 grant qualifications differ between the two countries.
-In Scotland, being eligible for SBBS is a qualifying criteria.
-In England, a property can either be eligible for SBRR to claim, or can be a property used for retail, hospitality or leisure with a rateable value below £15,000.
+In both Scotland and England, a property can either be eligible for SBBS/SBRR to claim, or can be a property used for retail, hospitality or leisure.

 Essentially, the Scottish approach has focused on support for the smallest of businesses, though Cabinet Secretary for Finance Kate Forbes highlighted in her statement that businesses should think of others when applying for grants:

 “While many businesses are in difficulty, some are doing better than others or can pull through from their own resources.

 Just as we ask the public only to buy what they need in the supermarkets, we are asking businesses who do not need this vital help to refrain from claiming additional support unless absolutely necessary so we can direct as much help as possible to those who need it most.”